jureslak/racunalniske-delavnice/README.md

 Now, look at the file `project/tictactoe/ioutil.py` and the corresponding test file.

 ### Task 4
+Write your own function `get_number` that begs the user for a number, unit he inputs one.
-Test the output that user sees in `get_player_symbol` function as well.
+Test the function as well as the output that user sees.
 *Hint:* you may need `StringIO` from `io` module to simulate an output stream.